 From the email we sent to users who were unhappy with Roomhints app, 30% wrote back.
 I jumped on the phone with those who had the time and got a clear idea of why they downloaded Roomhints and got an insight into the problems they wanted Roomhints to solve.
 By the end of the call, we were friends.
 They changed their bad reviews on the iTunes app store from 1 star to 5 stars and more importantly built a strong sense of trust with all our customers.

 These early users who hated the app, in turn, became our most valuable users.
 I asked them if they would like to be apart of Roomhints Ambassador community.
-80% joined the Ambassador community and helped with beta testing, joined a private community where we discussed what features that were working and had early access to deals.
+80% joined the Ambassador community and helped with beta testing, joined a private community where we discussed what features were working, and had early access to deals.

 3. Work Together